History Of D/IPR

 2. Department of Intellectual Property

-In Thailand, in 2019, there was a significant change in the leadership of the Department of Intellectual Property under the Ministry of Commerce, as mandated by the fourth sub-decree of the Kingdom of Cambodia.
+In Cambodia, in 2019, there was a significant change in the leadership of the Department of Intellectual Property under the Ministry of Commerce, as mandated by the fourth sub-decree of the Kingdom of Cambodia.
 Prior to this, the Department of Foreign Trade had oversight of intellectual property protection.
 The Department of Intellectual Rights now holds responsibility for:

 1. Study, analyze, and recommend intellectual property policies to the Minister of Commerce and the Government of Cambodia.